All insights

 }

-5. Security by Design
+5. Security by design#

-• Auth via Firebase / OAuth2
+• Auth via Firebase or OAuth2

 • Separate internal service mesh from public APIs

-• Apply threat modelling for each component
+• Threat model each component

-• Include security acceptance criteria in story tickets
+• Security acceptance criteria in story tickets

 • Container images scanned (Trivy, Snyk)